andreyromancev/personal/blog/content/article/the-simplest-way-to-https-your-nginx.md

 }
 {{< / highlight >}}

-We can enable auto renewal by putting the renew command in a [crontab](https://en.wikipedia.org/wiki/Cron) to run it every day.
+We can enable auto renewal by putting the renew command in a [crontab](https://en.wikipedia.org/wiki/Cron) to run it every month.
 Open crontab file by running:

 {{< highlight bash >}}